jeffwang1001/jeffwang1001.github.io/fun.md

 ## Kosuri Lab

 Lab retreat in Cambria during my first year in the lab!
 It was an awesome time and a great oppurtunity to interact with members of the lab as I had only been in the lab for a few months.
 We went tandem kayaking in the nearby state park just off the shore of the pacific.
-Friendly kayak battles ensued with Calin and Sri being capsized at some point after the right most photo being taken.
+Friendly kayak battles ensued with Calin and Sri being capsized at some point after the bottom right most photo being taken.

 <img src="assets/images/klab1.jpeg" width="300"> <img src="assets/images/klab2.jpeg" width="300"> <img src="assets/images/klab5.jpeg" width="300">   <img src="assets/images/klab6.jpeg" width="300">

 Last lab retreat in Zion National Park during my second year in the lab!
-It was the last lab retreat before Sri would take an indefinitive leave of absence to run his startup, Octant Bio.
+It was the last lab retreat before Sri would take an indefinitive leave of absence to run his startup, [Octant Bio](https://www.octant.bio/).
 It was my first time in Zion and especially awesome to experience it with members of the lab.

 <img src="assets/images/klab3.jpeg" width="300"> <img src="assets/images/zion1.jpg" width="300"> <img src="assets/images/zion2.jpg" width="300">